The Republic of Madagascar has been a FiTI Candidate Country since December 2022.

 |FiTI National Lead:

 |Ms Narindra Raharison

 |Head of FiTI National Secretariat:

 The FiTI International Board approved Madagascar’s Candidate application on 5 December 2022.
 The official documents were submitted by Ms Narindra Raharison, Director of Legal Affairs and Litigation at the Ministry of Fisheries and Blue Economy, and FiTI National Lead for Madagascar.

-Madagascar’s first FiTI Report, covering calendar year 2022, is due by December 2023.
+Madagascar’s second FiTI Report, covering calendar year 2023, is due by December 2024.

 Not applicable yet.